llvm/llvm-project/llvm/docs/LangRef.rst

 The first two operands of a '``shufflevector``' instruction are vectors with the same type.
 The third argument is a shuffle mask vector constant whose element type is ``i32``.
-The mask vector elements must be constant integers or ``undef`` values.
+The mask vector elements must be constant integers or ``poison`` values.
 The result of the instruction is a vector whose length is the same as the shuffle mask and whose element type is the same as the element type of the first two operands.